ram-nat/tvidentify/README.md

   - Use `--output-dir` to store output in json format.
 Stores both batch results and results for individual files.
 - **File Renaming**
   - `file_renamer.py` is the stand-alone module for this.
   - Use `--rename-format` to specify the rename format.
-Only series, season and episode are the only available variables for the format string.
+Series, season and episode are the available variables for the format string.

 ## Installation